Information for current leaders

 - demonstrated leadership experience for your resume, which may impress potential employers

-- an opportunity to develop your own personal leadership style
+- the opportunity to develop your own personal leadership style

 - a certificate of completion that outlines your leadership activities and service to the Griffith community